rixx/books.rixx.de/src/reviews/eugene-t-gendlin/focusing.md

 2. Choose the problem you want to work on.
 Keep an emotional distance and instead figure out how your body feels when concentrating on that problem (this will be uncomfortable).
 Disregard your inner monologue (i.e. analysis, guilt, etc.).
-3. Focus on finding the word (or maybe a very short phrase) that *exactly* describes your *feeling* regarding the problem.
+3. Focus on finding the word (or a very short phrase) that *exactly* describes your *feeling* regarding the problem.
 You'll notice when you hit on the right one, because your feeling will change (usually ease).
 This will take a while.
 4. Compare the word/image you found in the last step and compare them with the feeling you found and defined in the